 Some rare disorders can cause kidney stones.
 Some of those disorders are:

-Absorptive hypercalciuria (the body takes in too much calcium from food)
+Absorptive hypercalciuria.
+This means that your body takes in too much calcium from

 Making a diagnosis

 There are no true "warning signs" for kidney stones.
 Small stones are usually passed

 unnoticed.
 Large stones often remain undetected until they become lodged in the ureter

 and you have severe and sudden pain in the back or lower abdomen.
 The pain is usually

 described as a sharp and cramping pain in the back, the side, or the lower belly (abdomen).

 The pain may spread to the groin.
 There may also be blood in the urine, nausea, and

 vomiting.
 If the stone is too large to pass, the muscles of the ureter tighten trying